-- Pursuant to article 36 (1) of Directive 2014/59/EU, the valuer shall be appointed before taking resolution action or the exercise of the powers of article 59 of that Regulation.
-At this moment, the institution is known, so the specific qualifications and independence can be concretely assessed against the target bank. - Depending on the specific circumstances of a case, without prejudice to the applicable EU and national procurement and competition rules, the RA may launch a tender procedure with several firms regardless of whether having in place or not a framework contract.
-This step may be needed for several reasons, such as, for example, a new tender procedure may be needed regardless of the framework contract if none of the independent valuers selected under the framework contract are available or all of them are conflicted with the institution in resolution or with one of the relevant public authorities or there is no framework contract in place as the existing one just expired. - 57 At this early stage of the process, as a best practice and without prejudice to competition and procurement law, the RAs should follow one of the following two options, as appropriate: - Option 1: invite all valuers from the predefined list or within the framework contracts (or even publicly advertising the tender process, if that would not be estimated to pose a threat to financial stability); or - Option 2: invite only those valuers that the RA considers unlikely to be in conflict of interest. - At this step, knowing the target institution and its specificities, the RA can perform additional checks based on the available information, before inviting valuers to the tender process.
-Therefore, the independence assessment under 'Option 2' (i.e., the RA invites only valuers considered non-conflicted) should be based on a limited set of information (such as statutory auditor, separation from the relevant entity and public authority).
+- 55 Pursuant to Article 36(1) of Directive 2014/59/EU, the valuer shall10 be appointed before taking resolution action or the exercise of the powers of Article 59 of that Regulation.
+At this moment, the institution is known, so the specific qualifications and independence can be concretely assessed against the target bank. - 56 Depending on the specific circumstances of a case, without prejudice to the applicable EU and national procurement and competition rules, the RA may launch a tender procedure with several firms whether they have a framework contract in place or not.
+This step may be needed for several reasons, such as, for example, a new tender procedure may be needed regardless of the framework contract if none of the independent valuers selected under the framework contract are available or all of them are conflicted with the institution in resolution or with one of the relevant public authorities or there is no framework contract in place, as the existing one just expired. - 57 At this early stage of the process, as a best practice and without prejudice to competition and procurement law, the RAs should follow one of the following two options, as appropriate: - option 1: invite all valuers from the pre-established list or within the framework contracts (or by publicly advertising the tender process, if that is not deemed to pose a threat to financial stability); or - option 2: invite only those valuers that the RA considers unlikely to be in conflict of interest. - 58 In this step, knowing the target institution and its specificities, the RA can perform additional checks based on the available information, before inviting valuers to the tender process.
+Therefore, the independence assessment under 'Option 2' (i.e. the RA invites only valuers considered non-conflicted) should be based on a limited set of information (such as statutory auditor, separation from the relevant entity and public authority).
 In the subsequent steps, the independence assessment should be performed based on additional information for invited firms.
-For example, the RA might not invite the statutory auditor as it has been identified in the preparation / planning phase.
-The RA might have other information that would indicate certain valuers are not independent from the target institutions or the relevant public authorities and would not invite those to the tender process. - 59 In practice, without prejudice to the applicable procurement and competition law, it is possible that an RA might invite only one or two valuer firms, as the framework contracts may have pre-defined a ranking of suitable and eligible valuers. - After the invitation of the valuers to the tender, the following strategies are identified as high-quality methodologies for the conduct of the assessment:
+For example, the RA might not invite the statutory auditor as it has been identified in the preparation/planning phase.
+The RA might have other information that would indicate that certain valuers are not independent from the target institutions or the relevant public authorities and would not invite them to the tender process. - 59 In practice, without prejudice to the applicable procurement and competition law, it is possible that an RA might invite only one or two valuers, as the framework contracts may have a preestablished ranking of suitable and eligible valuers. - 60 After the invitation of the valuers to the tender, the following strategies are identified as highquality methodologies for the conduct of the assessment:

-&lt;sup>18 There are some exemptions allowing for provisional valuations to be made by the resolution authorities as per Article 36(2) of Directive 2014/59/EU.
+10 There are some exemptions allowing for provisional valuations to be made by the RAs as per Article 36(2) of Directive 2014/59/EU.